ChristoffBo/dockup/docs/API.md

 ## That's It

-If you find bugs or want features, file an issue.
-If you're using this for SSL automation and it works, let me know - always curious how people are using it.

 The code is solid but if you're exposing this to the internet, please add rate limiting and better auth.
 Right now it's designed for internal homelab use.